-A sexually harassing hostile work environment includes, but is not limited to, words, signs, jokes, pranks, intimidation, or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex.
-Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory statements or sexually discriminatory remarks made by someone which are offensive or objectionable to the recipient, which cause the recipient discomfort or humiliation, which interfere with the recipient's job performance.
+Behaviors that contribute to a hostile work environment include, but are not limited to, words, signs, jokes, pranks, intimidation, or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex, gender identity, or gender expression.
+Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory, or discriminatory statements which an employee finds offensive or objectionable, causes an employee discomfort or humiliation, or interferes with the employee's job performance.

 Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
 This can include hiring, promotion, continued employment or any other terms, conditions, or privileges of employment.
-This is also called "quid pro quo" harassment.
+This is also called quid pro quo harassment.

-Any employee who feels harassed should report so that any violation of this policy can be corrected promptly.
-Any harassing conduct, even a single incident, can be addressed under this policy.
+Any employee or covered individual who feels harassed is encouraged to report the behavior so that any violation of this policy can be corrected promptly.
+Any harassing conduct, even a single incident, can be discrimination and is covered by this policy.

-Examples of sexual harassment
+Examples of Sexual Harassment

-The following describes some of the types of acts that may be unlawful sexual harassment and that are strictly prohibited:
+The following describes some of the types of acts that may be unlawful sexual harassment and that are strictly prohibited.
+This list is just a sample of behaviors and should not be considered exhaustive.
+Any employee who believes they have experienced sexual harassment, even if it does not appear on this list, should feel encouraged to report it: